 I’m a computer science student at RWTH Aachen University, currently pursuing my master’s degree with a focus on machine learning.
 I’ve been fascinated by AI since 2016, when I trained my first neural networks after seeing Google DeepMind master Atari games and defeat Lee Sedol at Go.
 Since then, my interest in intelligent systems has only grown.

 During my studies, I’ve worked as a research assistant and co-authored a paper accepted at Interspeech 2025.
-I’m currently part of the Machine Learning and Reasoning group, where my research has shifted from speech recognition to top-down approaches in planning and reasoning.
+I’m currently part of the Machine Learning and Reasoning group, where my research has shifted from speech recognition to top-down approaches in planning, reasoning, and RL.

 To relax, I play Go, go swimming, watch series, or read novels.
-I live in Aachen and like to stay here even after I finish my degree but I am also open to move abroad for interesting jobs or opportunities.
+I live in Aachen and plan to stay here until I finish my phd.